anhr/commonNodeJS/player/player.md

 ```
 points.rotation.z = - Math.PI * 2 * t;
 ```
-#### Create THREE.Points with [THREE.ShaderMaterial material](https://raw.githack.com/anhr/commonNodeJS/master/getShaderMaterialPoints/jsdoc/index.html).
+#### Create THREE.Points with [THREE.ShaderMaterial](https://threejs.org/docs/index.html#api/en/materials/ShaderMaterial) material.
+Currently, it seems to you that the size of the first point changes during of the the playing because point moves near or far from camera.
+Sometimes you want to see the sizes of the points is not depend from distance to camera.

-Please remove your old <b>const points</b> and use <b>getShaderMaterialPoints</b> for creating of new points as described in [getShaderMaterialPoints API](https://raw.githack.com/anhr/commonNodeJS/master/getShaderMaterialPoints/jsdoc/index.html).
+To do it, please remove your old <b>const points</b> and use <b>getShaderMaterialPoints</b> for creating of new points as described in [getShaderMaterialPoints API](https://raw.githack.com/anhr/commonNodeJS/master/getShaderMaterialPoints/jsdoc/index.html).
-#### Use myPoints for create points.
+#### Use MyPoints for create points.

-Please remove your old <b>const points</b> and <b>getShaderMaterialPoints</b> and use [myPoints](https://raw.githack.com/anhr/commonNodeJS/master/myPoints/jsdoc/index.html) for creating of new points.
+Please remove your old <b>const points</b> and <b>getShaderMaterialPoints</b> and use [MyPoints](https://raw.githack.com/anhr/commonNodeJS/master/myPoints/jsdoc/index.html) for creating of new points.
 Example.
 ```
 MyPoints( THREE, arrayFuncs, scene );
 ```
 Now you can see, first point is moving and changing color.

-Currently all <b>myPoints</b> settings is default.
+Currently all <b>MyPoints</b> settings is default.
-You can set your own setting for <b>myPoints</b>.
+You can set your own setting for <b>MyPoints</b>.
 For example set points size to 15 and move all points to right during playing.
 ```
 MyPoints( THREE, arrayFuncs, scene, {